HDierend/Data-Quality-Metrics/docs/source/general_quality/03_Timeliness.rst

 For example, machine learning models trained on old datasets can produce erroneous results or lead researchers to incorrect conclusions.

+To measure timeliness, you may take a small sample of “golden records” for which you have the current value.

 ********************
 Tools and Libraries
 ********************